Plant-based nutrition;

 Who are the course lecturers?

-The content has been created by 18 plant-based health professionals and experts from the UK.
+The content has been created by 18 plant-based health professionals and experts, mainly from the UK.
 Many have been plant-based themselves for several years and use plant-based nutrition in their clinical practice as part of an overall approach to lifestyle medicine.
 You will be familiar with many of the lecturers from their prominent social media profiles and include:

 Dr Shireen Kassam